-15In Rome, some fellow believers had heard about us, so they came to meet us.
-Some of them met us at the town called The Market on Appian Road, and others met us at the town called The Three Inns.
-When Paul saw those believers, he thanked God and was encouraged.
-16After we arrived in Rome, Paul was permitted to live in a house by himself.
-But there was always a soldier there to guard him.
+15Some fellow believers in Rome had heard that we were coming and they came to meet us.
+Some of them met us at the place on the Appian Road whose name was the Market.
+Others met us at the place whose name was the Three Inns.
+When Paul saw those believers, he thanked God and felt brave.
+16After we arrived in Rome, the authorities there permitted Paul to live in a home rather than in prison.
+But a soldier was always there to guard him.

-17After Paul had been there three days, he sent a message to the Jewish leaders to come and talk with him.
-When they came to him, Paul said to them, "My dear brothers, although I have not opposed our people nor spoken against the customs of our ancestors, our leaders in Jerusalem seized me.
-But before they could kill me, a Roman commander rescued me and later sent me to the city of Caesarea for Roman authorities to put me on trial.
-18The Roman authorities questioned me and wanted to release me, because I had not done any bad thing for which I should be executed.
-19But when the Jewish leaders there spoke against the desire of the Romans to set me free, I had to request that the emperor judge me here in Rome.
-But my reason for doing that was not that I wanted to accuse our leaders about anything.
-20So I have requested you to come here so that I can tell you why I am a prisoner.
-It is because I believe in what the people of Israel confidently expect God will do for us."
-21Then the Jewish leaders said, "We have not received any letters from our fellow Jews in Judea about you.
-Also, none of our fellow Jews who have arrived here from Judea has said anything bad about you.
-22But we want to hear what you think about this group that you belong to, because we know that in many places people are speaking against it."
+17Now after Paul had been in Rome for three days, he sent a message to the Jewish leaders to come and talk with him.
+And when they arrived, Paul said to them, "My dear kinsmen, I have not opposed our people or spoken against the customs of our ancestors. {But some Jews in Jerusalem seized me and tried to kill me.
+A Roman commander rescued me and later} sent me as a prisoner to the city of Caesarea so that the Roman authorities could put me on trial.
+18The Roman authorities questioned me and wanted to release me because I had not done any bad thing for which I should be executed.
+19But the Jewish leaders argued that the Romans should not set me free, So I had to request that the emperor judge me here in Rome.
+But I did not do that because I wanted to accuse our leaders of doing anything wrong.
+20So I asked you to come here so that I could tell you why I am a prisoner.
+It is because I believe in what we Jews confidently expect that God will do for us."
+21Then the Jewish leaders replied, "We have not received any letters from our fellow Jews in Judea about you.
+And none of our fellow Jews who have come here from Judea have said anything bad about you.
+22But we would appreciate you telling us what you think about this group that you belong to.
+Please tell us, because we are aware that in many places people are speaking against it."

-23So they decided that they would come back on another day to hear Paul speak to them.
-When that day arrived, even more people than before came to where Paul was staying.
-Paul told them about how God would rule everyone; he talked about how the law of Moses and the prophets foretold Jesus.
-Paul talked with all who would listen from morning until evening.
-24Some of those Jews were persuaded to believe what Paul said about Jesus was true, but others did not believe that it was true.
-25When they began to disagree with each other, and when they were about to leave, Paul had one more thing to say: "The Holy Spirit said the truth to your ancestors, when he spoke these words to Isaiah the prophet:
+23So they decided that they would come back on another day.
+On that day, even more people than before came to where Paul was staying to hear Paul speak.
+Paul explained many things to them.
+He talked about how God would rule everyone.
+He also talked about how various places in the Scriptures foretold that Jesus would come.
+Paul talked for that entire day with the people who had come to his house.
+24Paul was able to persuade some of those Jews that the things he said about Jesus were true.
+But some others would not believe that they were true.
+25The two groups argued with each other.
+When they were about to leave, Paul told them one more thing.
+He said, "The Holy Spirit spoke the truth to your ancestors when he said something through Isaiah the prophet.